naclsn/sel/README.md

 ## Operators

 A set of "binary" and "unary" operators is defined.
-Although they are just aliases to functions in the prelude, an operator will bind tighter to the next atom to make a new single atom.
-These operators cannot appear without one argument.
+Although they are just aliases to builtin functions, an operator will bind tighter to the next atom to make a new single atom.
+These operators cannot appear without their argument.

 See the difference of interpretation in: script       | desugared